Searchbreed

 See Spot & Tango

-What a English Springer Spaniel actually costs year one
+What to budget for an English Springer Spaniel in year one.

 Food (year one)